-Appeals for an exemption from the residence requirement policy because of extenuating circumstance can be made in writing to the Director of Student Development.
-Such an appeal must be submitted at least three weeks before the semester in which you are requesting exemption.
+Appeals for an exemption from the residence requirement policy because of an extenuating circumstance can be made in writing to the Director of Student Development.
+Such an appeal must be submitted at least three weeks before the semester in which the student is requesting exemption.